phelelani/nf-rnaSeqMetagen/docs/index.md

 ---

 ## 1. Obtaining the `nf-rnaSeqMetagen` pipeline and preparing data
 First, you need to clone the `nf-rnaSeqMetagen` repository onto you machine.
-You can either use `git` or `nextflow` (see the two methods below).
-I recommend using `nextflow` and creating you own `config` file (will explain later) for executing the workflow in the directory of your choosing.
-The rest of this documentation assumes that you have used `nextflow` to clone this workflow - If your're an expert and have used `git` to clone the workflow - you know what to do :)
+You can either use `git` or `nextflow`.
+I recommend you use `nextflow`.
+The rest of this documentation assumes that you have used `nextflow` to clone this workflow.
 ```bash
 nextflow pull https://github.com/phelelani/nf-rnaSeqMetagen
 ```